-The Project Management Oversight Contractor (PMOC) visited with MTA's Purple Line project staff on November 9, 2018, and toured areas of construction activity on November 8, 2018 in conjunction with FTA Quarterly Meeting.
+The Project Management Oversight Contractor (PMOC) visited with MTA's Purple Line project staff on February 14, 2019 in the project offices in Riverdale, MD.
 Updated information as of that date is reflected in this report.

 A. Project Status

 After the U.S. Court of Appeals reversed the vacation of the Record of Decision (ROD) in July 2017 (refer to the Environmental section of this report for details), the FFGA was executed on August 22, 2017, approximately one year later than planned.
 The Purple Line project is currently in the Construction phase.